 The committee will review this charter every year during the annual meetings of the MTC and may adopt policies consistent with this charter to guide the performance of its duties and responsibilities.
 The committee may, with the approval of the Executive Committee, amend this charter.
-See Article VI, paragraph 2(b) and (c), of the Compact, and bylaw Bylaw 6(b).
+See Article VI, paragraph 2(b) and (c), of the Compact, and Bylaw 6(b).

-Approved by the Executive Committee, as amended by the Uniformity Committee, August 4, 2022.
+Approved by the Executive Committee July 27, 2023.